Kïll Cheerleadër

 Kïll Cheerleadër (previously known as Cheerleader 666) was a Canadian rock band whose members formed in 1999 in Toronto.
 Mainly influenced by punk rock and heavy metal acts such as the Stooges, early-era Guns N' Roses, Mötley Crüe, Iron Maiden, the Ramones, Girlschool, Joan Jett, and Neil Young, they had crafted their own unique, sleazy style of rock and roll, once being described as "a derailed train hitting a Baptist Church".
-Lemmy from Motörhead described Kïll Cheerleadër as the "greatest rock n' roll band since Guns N' Roses".
+Lemmy of Motörhead described Kïll Cheerleadër as "the greatest rock'n'roll band since Guns N' Roses".